LucasHenocq/asm-compiler/README.md

 # ASM compiler

 Just a basic compiler for people Who wants to code in asm but are to lazy to compile it.<br>
-Probably not perfect I don't care
+Probably not perfect I don't care.

+# Installation :
+Put the asm.bat file wherever you want.<br>
-Go in options and just configure it
+Go in options and just configure it if you want.